pleunbis/Heuristieken/README.md

 	</tr>
 </table>

+For a map with 40 or 60 houses, similar calculation swith different amounts of every housetype have been made.
+These calculations resulted in a total of these numbers:
+* For 40 houses: <b>€ 56.258.400</b>
+* For 60 houses: <b>€ 84.387.600</b>

 Now that we have calculated the state space of the total score, we can start looking to the calculation of a real map.
 To be able to calculate the total value of the map, it is needed to write a function that calculates the amount of extra freespace of a house relative to another house (the more extra freespace surrounding a house, the higher its value will be).
 Only after this, it is possible to calculate the final total value of a house, and later of the whole map.
 * Calculate the extra freespace per house (*calculate_freespace()*)